 NOTE: This post was written by Roxane Heidrich.
-Roxane is a graduate student at the School of Diplomacy and International Relations, Seton Hall University.
-She is specializing in Global Negotiations & Conflict Management and International Security, with a research focus on international mediation, cross-cultural dialogue facilitation, and security issues.
+Roxane is a United Nations Youth Representative at the Center for United Nations and Global Governance Studies.
+She is specializing in Global Negotiations, Conflict Management and International Security, with a research focus on international mediation, cross-cultural dialogue facilitation, and security issues.

 On Wednesday, April 18th2018, the Taipei Economic and Cultural Office in New York hosted a seminar on Indigenous Peoples and the Implementation of the 2030 Agenda in cooperation with the Permanent Mission of El Salvador to the United Nations, the Center for the Study of Social Difference (Columbia University), the International Research Institute for Climate and Society, and several other partners.
 This key cultural, social, and political initiative brought together a panel of experts from different research and policymaking areas involved in the sustainable development of indigenous communities that ranged from human rights advocates to environmental scientists.